National longitudinal U.S. public opinion polls

 - The executive order by President Obama that gave same-sex partners visitation rights to each other in essentially all hospitals.

-- The successful battle to legalize SSM in New York state.
+- The successful, high profile battle to legalize SSM in New York state.

 - The public declarations of support for SSM by President Obama, vice-president Biden, and other administration leaders during 2012-MAY.

 - Decisions by millions within the LGBT community to openly reveal their sexual orientation and gender identity to friends, family and employers.
-Studies have shown that the most effective way to change a persons beliefs about sexual orientation and gender identity is for someone they know to come out of the closet.
+Studies have shown that the most effective way to change a persons beliefs about sexual orientation and gender identity is for someone they know as a friend or relative to come out of the closet.

 Meanwhile, by a large margin, older youths and young adults now favor enlarging the definition of